pmuens/serverless-book/02-aws-fundamentals/05-what-is-api-gateway.md

 In Serverless you can use API Gateway to expose your Lambda functions to the outside through an accessible HTTP endpoint.

-However it's important to know that API Gateway and the corresponding `http` event are a served as a plugin you can use to extend your Serverless serice and make it more feature rich.
+However it's important to know that API Gateway and the corresponding `http` event are a served as a plugin you can use to extend your Serverless service and make it more feature rich.
 They are not a core technology you'll always use.
-Serverless can work without API Gateway or the `http` event at tall.
+Serverless can work without API Gateway or the `http` event at all.

 We'll use API Gateway and the corresponding `http` event heavily throughout this book so it's good to have a basic understanding of the nuts and bolts of API Gateway.